Cliqueformer: Model-Based Optimization with Structured Transformers: Cliqueformer

 To meet this requirement, we leverage tools from representation learning, but in a novel way.
 Namely, we put a variational bottleneck \citep[VIB]{kingma2013auto, higgins2016beta, alemi2016deep} on \textbf{individual} cliques of our representations that brings their distribution closer to a prior with wide coverage, which we choose to be the standard-normal prior.
 To implement it, when computing the loss for a single example, we sample a single clique to compute the VIB for at random, as opposed to computing it for the joint latent variable like in the classical VIB,

 where $e_{\theta}(\rvz_{C}|\rvx)$ is the density of clique $C$ produced by our learnable encoder $e_{\theta}(\rvz|\rvx)$, and $p_{C}(\rvz_C)$ is the density of $\rvz_C$ under the standard-normal distrituion.
 Note that it is not equivalent to the classical, down-weighted VIB in expectation either since our cliques overlap, meaning that knots contribute to the VIB more often than regular dimensions.
-We ablate for the impact of this term in Appendix \ref{app:extra-ablations}.
+We ablate for the impact of this term in Appendix C.

 Lastly, since in practical problems, such as biological and chemical design, the data is often discrete \citep{uehara2024understanding, yang2024generative}, the designs cannot always be readily optimized with gradient-based methods.
 Thus, to be generally applicable, our model should be equipped with a data type-agnostic, approximately invertible map from the data space to a continuous space, where gradient-based optimization is feasible.
-This brings us to our last desideratum.
+This brings us to our last desideratum. \begin{restatable}{desideratum}{des3} The model should have a decoder that maps representations back to the original data space. \end{restatable}

 Thus, together with the model $f_{\theta}(\rvz)$ and the encoder $e_{\theta}(\rvz|\rvx)$, we train a decoder $d_{\theta}(\rvx|\rvz)$ that reconstructs the designs from the latent variables.
-Putting it all together, the training objective of our model is a VIB-style likelihood objective with a regression term, where $\tau$ is a positive coefficient that we set to $10$.
+Putting it all together, the training objective of our model is a VIB-style likelihood objective with a regression term,